metrorailings/OwlBlog/content/posts/preseason-review-bears-1.md

 The Bears were a mess last year.
 And they'll likely be a mess again this year so long as Moscow Mitch Trubisky remains at the helm of their offense.

 Things get interesting when we start looking at Nick Foles though.
 It's only a matter of time before Mitch is demoted in favor of Foles.
-But then two questions will dictate the Bears fate here - when is Foles going to take over the offense and will he be anywhere close to Super Bowl form when he makes his starting debut?
+In that light, two major questions will dictate the Bears fate  - when is Foles going to become the team's primary quarterback and will he be anywhere close to Super Bowl form when he makes his starting debut?

-In regards to the first question,
+In regards to the first question, my hunch is that Trubisky will be benched following a series of horrific outings.
+Looking at the schedule, I noticed the Bears run into a rough gauntlet of opponents in November.
+It'd be a little late by then, but Foles will probably earn the starting nod sometime in late November.

+The second question is even murkier.
+Foles has been hot and cold through the years.
+His sensational years in Philadelphia were followed by a pathetically lackluster year in Jacksonville.
+It helps that Nick will be joined in Chicago by coaches that've worked well with him in the past, but that's still not very reassuring to me.
+In the end, it depends on whether the offensive system Nagy installs in place is a comfortable fit for Nick.

+The defense will be fine.
+While last year's unit was not as prolific as the unit from two years back, it still boasts dominant players at every level.
+With a little more motivation, this defense can easily round into top form.